AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 ### Object names that can be customized using a Layout Template

-As a `Workfront administrator`, you can customize the names of the following objects to match the terminology in your organization:
+As a Workfront administrator, you can customize the names of the following objects to match the terminology in your organization:

 * Portfolio
 * Program